Jeel-Desai/feedyou/README.md

 ## Status

-This project still in "Beta" and it's UI is still not final....
-Currently working to convert the UI to Material You 3 based with Monet theming support.
-Stay Tuned.
+This project is still in beta, and the UI is not yet final.
+I am currently working to convert the UI to Material You 3, which is a new design language from Google that uses dynamic colors based on the user's wallpaper.
+Stay tuned for updates!

 <hr>

-FeedYOU is OPEN SOURCE app, built for my college project..... i will continue updating it with new features.
+FeedYOU is an open-source app that I built for my college project.
+I will continue to update it with new features.

 Screenshots

 <img width="250" src="Screenshot-1.jpg"> <img width="250" src="Screenshot-2.jpg"> <img width="250" src="Screens
 <h3>Features</h3>
 <ul>